Skip to content

 • These ‘safeguards’ are the key features of the ‘Oregon model’, as adopted in other US states (notably Washington and California), and proposed in Westminster for England & Wales.

-Fear of being a burden is involved in 59% of assisted suicides
+Fear of being a burden is involved in over 53% of assisted suicides

 • There have been well-documented cases of patients being denied expensive, life-sustaining treatment while assisted suicide or euthanasia were offered – in Oregon (Barbara Wagner and Randy Stroup) and Canada (Roger Foley).